 Competition in the autoimmune field is intense and involves multiple monoclonal antibodies, other biologics and small molecules either already marketed or in development by many different companies including large pharmaceutical companies such as AbbVie Inc. (Humira/rheumatoid arthritis); Amgen Inc. (Enbrel/rheumatoid arthritis); Biogen, Inc. (Tysabri/multiple sclerosis); GlaxoSmithKline plc, or GSK, (Benlysta/lupus); F. Hoffman-La Roche AG, or Roche, (Rituxan/often used off label); and Janssen Pharmaceuticals, Inc., or Janssen (Remicade/rheumatoid arthritis and Stelara/psoriasis).
 In some cases, these competitors are also our collaborators.
 In addition, these and other pharmaceutical companies have monoclonal antibodies or other biologics in clinical development for the treatment of autoimmune diseases.
-We are aware that Alexion Pharmaceuticals, Inc.; GSK; Roche; Novartis AG; CSL Behring; Grifols, S.A.; BioMarin Pharmaceutical Inc.; Curayac and Millenium Pharmaceuticals, Inc., among others, are developing drugs that may have utility for the treatment of MG.
+In addition to the current standard of care, we are aware that Alexion Pharmaceuticals, Inc.; GSK; Roche; Novartis AG; CSL Behring; Grifols, S.A.; BioMarin Pharmaceutical Inc.; Curavac and Millenium Pharmaceuticals, Inc., among others, are developing drugs that may have utility for the treatment of MG.
 We are aware that Rigel Pharmaceuticals, Inc.; Eisai Inc.; Bristol-Myers Squibb; Shire Immunomedics; Protalex Inc. and others are developing drugs that may have utility for the treatment of ITP.
-Furthermore, we are aware of competing products specifically targeting FcRn and being developed by UCB S.A.; Momenta, Inc.; Shire PIc; Syntimmune, Inc. and Hannal Biotech.
+Furthermore, we are aware of competing products specifically targeting FcRn and being developed by UCB S.A.; Momenta, Inc.; Shire Plc; Syntimmune, Inc. and Hannal Biotech.